georgezefko/georgezefko/README.md

 - 🌱 I’m currently try to improve my coding skills
 - 👯 I’m looking to collaborate with other data scientists
 - 🥅 2020 Goals: Enrich my ML/DL project portfolio
-- 📖 Main hobby 1 : I love reading books from different areas.
+- 📖 I love reading books from different areas.
-- 💪 Main hobby 2 : Calisthenics
+- 💪 Calisthenics
 - 🍺 Everyone loves drinking a cold glass (or two😜) of beer from time to time